How to make Oxtail Soup

 Once the oil is hot, sauté the onion, garlic, seasoning peppers, and thyme for 5 minutes.

-Then place the pieces of seasoned oxtail into the pan and sear them on both sides.
+Then place the pieces of seasoned oxtail in the pan and sear them on both sides.

-When the oxtails are thoroughly seared, remove them from the pot to the slow cooker.
+When the oxtails are thoroughly seared, move them from the pot to the slow cooker.

 Add all remaining ingredients to the slow cooker and enough water to fully submerge.
 Cover and cook for 6-8 hours or until the oxtails are tender.